snltd/gurp/README.md

 as Janet structs, but can, of course, be wrapped in, or contain, arbitrary code.
 Resources may reference properties of other resources.

-## When?

-Maybe sometime, maybe not.
-It's very much an experimental side-project.
-It's getting somewhere close to working now though.
-See issues for things not yet covered.

 ## Who?

 Gurp.
 Because why not?